 The data on this page show how variants of the virus that causes COVID-19 are spreading in NYC.
 Variants are versions of the virus with certain sets of mutations.
 Some variants may result in a COVID-19 infection that is easier to spread, more severe or able to avoid antibodies from vaccines or previous infections.

-Note: To help with reference, the World Health Organization (WHO) has assigned Greek letters to variants, such as: alpha (B.1.1.7), iota (B.1.526), gamma (P.1) and delta (B.1.617.2).
+Note: To help with reference, the World Health Organization (WHO) has assigned Greek letters to variants, such as delta (B.1.617.2) and omicron (B.1.1.529).

-These charts show the percent and number of tested cases each week that have the four most common variants in New York City: B.1.1.7, B.1.526, P.1 and B.1.617.2.
+These charts show the percent and number of tested cases each week over the past three months that have the most common variants in New York City, including delta and omicron.

 These charts show the percent of NYC's confirmed COVID-19 cases that have been tested for virus variants and reported to the Health Department over the past three months, and the total number tested each week.

 About the Data | Data Glossary | Download the Data

 About Health Inequities in Data: Differences in health outcomes and vaccination coverage among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.